lovitolorenzo/Ballot_tests/README.md

 ## Purpose

 - This project's target is to test as far as possible a simple Ballot.sol smart contract, **_focusing on tests side_**.
+- tests/Ballot.ts interacts with Ballot.sol's smart contract pressuring it and testing its robustness.

 ## Coding in VS Code